 The details and actual implications of events during Prem’s time as prime minister can always be debated, but the interpretation of the time as a successful era of government has been the one that remains in the public mind.
 It demonstrates the Thai focus on the results of actions rather than on the proper motivations, fairness or ethics that underlie actions.

 Prem’s time in office is remembered as a rebuilding of a manageable nation under rules and regulations after decades of capricious dictatorship.
 Thus, promulgating a new charter that emulates this period of time—including an unelected senate and other powers that limit the activities of the elected—does not appear, from a Thai perspective, quite as alarming as it might seem to the international observer.

 Indeed, to those who oppose Thaksin, these measures are the exact prescription required to counteract his perceived abuse of the electoral system for his own ends.

 Again demonstrating the focus on results rather than any other factor, Thaksin (and the Pheu Thai’s) support continues to be predicated on the idea that Thaksin is best for the economy and people’s livelihood.
 This is still the ultimate measure of a government in the Thai world (just as it was in Prem’s time).
 Coupled with this is a Thai-style “dissatisfaction” over the unfairness and the lack of an evenhanded dealing concerning Thaksin’s legal cases.
-Red Shirts point to this dissatisfaction as the real underlying cause of Thailand’s strife and the barrier to reconciliation.
+Red Shirts point to this dissatisfaction as the real underlying cause of Thailand’s strife and a barrier to reconciliation.